wpendl99/.github/profile/webServices/login/login.md

 {"id":"user@id.com","email":"marta@id.com","password":"toomanysecrets"}
 ```

 Now that we have proven that we can parse the request bodies correctly, we can change the code to add a check to see if we already have a user with that email address.
-If we do then we immediately return a 409 (conflict) status code.
+If we do, then we immediately return a 409 (conflict) status code.
 Otherwise we create a new user and return the user ID.

 ```js
 app.post('/auth/create', async (req, res) => {